cterveen/rzvdaventria/README.md

 A Drupal 10.x Theme for the Daventria website.
 The Theme is being developed as a theme for the new website.

 The project can be considered pre-alpha.
 It's currently a work in progress mostly consisting of documentation.
-Core language is Dutch, although some of the supportive scripts are in English.
+Core language is Dutch, although some of the bug reports and supportive scripts are in English.
 Internationalisation and localisation are not available.

 Further development is intended.